 Sustainability is integral to our business processes.
 Thrust on reducing environmentalfootprint throughout our value chain to enhance environmental sustainability continuedduring the reporting period.
 To promote inclusive growth the focus on CSR initiativescontinued which resulted in the creation of additional social infrastructure benefittingthe society.
 During 2016-17 an amount of H 37.50 Crore was allocated for various CSRinitiatives by the company.
 The details of various initiatives related to SustainableDevelopment undertaken during 2016-17 is provided in

 Business Responsibility Report

-    BHELs R&D strategy structure and infrastructure are aligned to meet thechallenges of present & future business environment.
-The R&D expenditure of thecompany for 2015-16 is Rs 893.07 Crore which is 3.36% of the turnover.
-This includes theexpenditure incurred on R&D efforts made at manufacturing units for majormodifications/ improvements in products/designs against customer requirements which arenot covered in Corporate R&D projects.
-The company during the year 2015-16 enhancing the companys intellectual propertyin terms of number of such rights to 3441.
-Further details have been provided in Annexure-V.
+BHEL's R&D strategy structure and infrastructure are aligned to meet thechallenges of present & future business environment.
+The R&D expenditure of thecompany for 2016-17 is H 793.62 Crore which is 2.75 % of the turnover.
+This includes theexpenditure incurred on R&D efforts made at manufacturing units for majormodifications/ improvements in products/designs against customer requirements which arenot covered in R&D projects.
+The company during the year 2016-17 enhancing thecompany's intellectual property in terms of number of such rights to 3915.
+Furtherdetails have been provided in Annexure-V.

 Official Language Implementation

 Continuous efforts were made for propagation and effective implementation of Rajbhashain the company.
 Inspection of 12 units/divisions was done to monitor and review theprogress in this area.
 Committee of Parliament on Official Language appreciated theefforts being made in this area during the inspection of PS-NR ROD-Mumbai